-- Familiarity with organizational structures of the criminal justice system and the classical and contemporary theories of organization, planning, and change.
+- Familiarity with organizational structures of the criminal justice system along with the classical and contemporary theories of organization, planning, and change.

-- The ability to implement quantitative and qualitative practices that enhance organizational decision-making, evaluation, and accountability.
+- Proficient comprehension of quantitative and qualitative practices that enhance organizational decision-making, evaluation, and accountability.

 - An understanding of the nature of public emergency management and preparedness across public and private jurisdictions.